 Why is this project important for the community?

 Your role in the school will be proportionate to your level of Spanish and the amount of time you can volunteer for.
-Consequently, this program is ideal for undergraduate students of modern languages on a year abroad, particularly those interested in teaching.
-If your Spanish and/or time is limited, you will be able to assist classes.
+Consequently, this program is ideal for undergraduate students of modern languages in a year abroad, particularly those interested in teaching.
+If your Spanish and/or time is limited, you will be able to assist in classes.

 What can you learn as a volunteer?

 Learning is a two-way street because the volunteer also learns through this experience.
 Their official duties are to assist the teenaged teachers, help them with pronunciation or grammatical rules, correct homework, read and explain to the children the basic elements of the language.
 Moreover, they can also help the oldest students get ready for international exams.
 This work allows the volunteer to exchange with people from different cultures, mainly thanks to the mix between communities from various countries of Latin America.
 Furthermore, teaching is the perfect exercise to learn how to speak to an audience and to get its attention.
 The volunteer learns to communicate with the youngest children who don't speak English correctly and can learn how to adapt quickly and use other means of communication.
 Above all, the volunteer can create relationships with their students that will go beyond the classroom.

 Soft Skills that teaching English volunteers are most likely to develop

 Long term volunteers (3 months +) can get an International Volunteer Certificate from GLORE Certification, a Project co-funded by the Erasmus+ Programme of the European Union.
 You can choose up to 5 skills to certify.

 - Organization and Time Management